iagora/zigriguidum/README.md

 <img src="zplendor_small.png" alt="zplendor ai logo">

-> zplendor is me coding splendor rules into zig, so I can write some basics AI, perhaps teach an actual AI to play, so I can pull some stats out of the AI matches and get better at the game myself.
-I recognize it's too much, but I need to win games.
+> zplendor is me coding splendor rules into zig, so I can write some basic AI, perhaps train an actual ML model to play, so I can pull some stats out of the AI matches and get better at the game myself.
+I recognize it's too much, but I need to win games and my friends are darn good.